-“My museum is for those who truly appreciate the history and stories that live with my collection of cars”
+“My museum is for those who truly appreciate drag racing history”.

 -Harold